 In high-risk patients who are not vaccinated against influenza and household contacts of patients with influenza, oseltamivir 75 mg orally once/day or zanamivir 10 orally mg once/day can be given for 2 weeks.
 If started within 48 hours of exposure, these antivirals may prevent influenza (although resistance has been described for oseltamivir).

 Community-acquired pneumonia is a leading cause of death in the United States and around the world.

 Common symptoms and signs include cough, fever, chills, fatigue, dyspnea, rigors, sputum production, and pleuritic chest pain.

 Treat patients with mild or moderate risk pneumonia with empiric antibiotics without testing designed to identify the underlying pathogen.

-Hospitalize patients with multiple risk factors, as delineated by the risk assessment tools.
+Hospitalize patients at high risk, as delineated by risk assessment tools.